paradroid001/Myriad/README.md

 ## TODO 20241005 (at GCAP)

 - I want there to be a global app state or object that holds

   - allocators, object managers, threadpool
   - init it with a prefs object, that affects how the services are initialised.
   - the subsystems (allocators, managers, etc) should not be singletons.
 I want to control their lifetime, and the capacity of the allocators (for example)
   - I guess the game should be able to be single or multi threaded.

+  ## TODO 20241122

+  SO:
+  We're just not going to be able to guarantee that web will support threads.
+  We can still come up with some smart 'submit things to the runloop' with deppendencies, which will work in threaded and nonthreaded environments, there should probably just be an option to do it yourself, custom, however you want.
+  Seems like the easiest path would be to have base methods in MyriadApplication, being Init and RunLoop or something similar, and being able to override them if you want.

+The engine should have a few overriding design principles:

+1. By default it can initialise everything, provide global systems (allocator, resource manager, etc) and provide a threaded or nonthreaded job system and runloop to which you can submit jobs if you like.
+BUT.
+You should always be able to override - I don't want the standard init, I don't want the standard runloop, etc.

+Other things that need to be done:

+1. Separate out all the headers into an include directory, so client apps can include this bundle.
+2. Logging probably needs to be sorted out, once and for all.
+3. Config files and other serialisation/deserialisation is probably a good idea, nice and early.
+4. Can probably remove the runtime type id system, although components haven't been heavily tested..